LuccaHellriegel/ClayMemory/README.md

 One way how this could be simplified dramatically would be if your document-reader included tools to quickly extract information from the documents in a flashcard-ready format, and to allow you to iterate upon your formulations in the context of where you extracted it from in the documents.

 ClayMemory is a prototype of this new type of document-reader.

 It is open source and primarily build to research the question of how an integration of flash-card tools with a reader can enhance the usability of creating flash cards and therefore enable an intuitive integration of memory enhancement in the studying or reading process.
-In the long term, ClayMemory will be expanded to a desktop app which features a connection to Anki, so that the flash cards can be comfortably created in ClayMemory and also use the comfort of Anki-based repetition.
+Future development might include a desktop app and a backend-connection to Anki, so that the flash cards can be comfortably created in ClayMemory and also use the comfort of Anki-based repetition.

 Issues, PRs and general suggestions welcome.